dk14/fqc/README.md

 *Semantics: Action closes existing position in portfolio if there is one or opens a new one if position did not exist.
 Suggested actions to take are dumped into [actions_backtesting.json](actions_backtesting.json)*

-- [portfolio.py](portfolio.py) contains portfolio optimizer. `optimize` runs maximization for small portfolios, `optimize_agg` runs it for arbitrarily large ones.
+- [portfolio.py](portfolio.py) contains portfolio optimizer. `optimize` runs maximization for small portfolios, `optimize_agg` runs it for arbitrarily large ones (given that portfolio fits classic RAM).
 We split every asset into tradable units (e.g. AMZN#0, AMZN#1) in order to potentially optimize allocations as well.

 *Note: aggregation (divide and conquer) is trivial for non-correlated assets*